liuchiawei/tokyo-sounds/QWEN.md

 - **Subtask 10.5**: Run TypeScript type checking to ensure no errors (PENDING)
 - **Subtask 10.6**: Verify 100% implementation according to requirements (PENDING)

-stages should be based on Locatuion ( SHIBUYA, TOKYO, SHINJUKU, etc...) no on level
+stages should be based on Locatuion ( SHIBUYA, TOKYO SHINJUKU, etc...) not on level

-each stage should have 4 questions
+each stage should have 5 questions

 popup model on next question should dissapear, and the next popup showup and its